2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/dnn-evoq-page-publishing.md

 ---
-uid: Concepts.PagePublishing
+uid: Specs.Cms.PagePublishing
 ---

-# Concept: DNN/Evoq Page Versioning / Publishing and Workflow
+# DNN/Evoq Page Versioning / Publishing and Workflow

 This page explains how a DNN / Evoq does page versioning and workflow, and how to leverage this with 2sxc.